-Location: Located in Heart of Laos, Hotel de la Paix is situated the town of Luang Prabang, a charming city with enchanting and picturesque surroundings, based along the Mekong and Nam Khan rivers.
+Location: Located in Heart of Laos, this Sofitel property is situated the town of Luang Prabang, a charming city with enchanting and picturesque surroundings, based along the Mekong and Nam Khan rivers.

 History: One of Asia’s proudest jewels, the town of Luang Prabang lives in no one’s shadow.
 It’s said that Buddha himself once stood in the lush rainforest of the village, leaving his footprint for generations to follow.
 In 1995, the small town became a global focal point, when it became listed as a UNESCO World Heritage site.

-The Heritage Double Suites are approximately 170-square-feet, and feature outdoor terraces with plush daybeds that look out onto landscaped gardens.
-A spacious, well-appointed interior features a comfortable bed, flat-screen TV, and spacious bathroom with luxe amenities.
+The Heritage Suites are approximately 170 square feet, and feature outdoor terraces with plush daybeds that look out onto landscaped gardens.
+The interior space is comprised of a comfortable bed, flat-screen TV, and large bathroom with luxury amenities.

-The pool suites, situated in the hotel’s four corners, allowing for a great degree of outdoor space, which features ample private pools, and well-manicured gardens, as well as twin terraces, day beds and sun loungers.
-A spacious, well-appointed interior features a comfortable bed, flat-screen TV, and spacious bathroom with luxe amenities.
+The Pool Suites, which can be found in the hotel’s four corners, offer outdoor spaces including a private pool and well-manicured gardens, as well as twin terraces, day beds and sun loungers.
+A spacious, well-appointed interior features a comfortable bed, flat-screen TV, and large bathroom with luxe amenities.

 The hotel’s pool is an elaborate venue made up in bewitching lavender glitter, with shaded daybeds and a poolside bar that serves up a tempting array of cocktails.

-Dining within Hotel de la Paix offers guest a truly traditional culinary experie nce, with all the cuisines being authentic, without the aid of artificial flavours or preservatives.
-Chefs use local and imported produce from around the globe, to give guests a taste of five-star Laotian dining at its best.
-Guests can also partake in the cooking classes, which are available within the resort.
+Dining within Sofitel Luang Prabang offers guest a truly traditional culinary experie nce, with all the cuisines being authentic, without the aid of artificial flavours or preserv atives.
+Chefs use local and imported produce from around the globe, to give guests a t aste of five-star Laotian dining at its best.
+Guests can also partake in the cooking class es, which are available within the resort.

 Though not officially a part of the hotel, 3 Nagas is only five minutes away, housed in the hotel's sister boutique resort.
 This restaurant was highlighted by the New York Times Travel Guide as offering one of Luang Prabang's most authentic Lao dining experiences.